 MN: The first thing I want everyone to remember is this: If an insurance company denies, delays, or lowballs your claim, do not be intimidated!
 You have the power to fight back.
-And one of the best ways to start is by calling a lawyer who represents policyholders.
+And the best way to start is by calling a lawyer who represents policyholders.